What Is Dog Diarrhea?

 Dog vomiting and diarrhea often occur at the same time.
 Here are some additional dog diarrhea accompanying signs indicating you should be concerned:

 - Loss of appetite

 - Excessive gassiness

-In these cases, the vet will perform a full physical examination and diagnostics (blood works, ultrasound, x-rays, endoscopy) to determine the exact culprit and develop an individually-tailored treatment plan.
+If your dog shows these signs or diarrhea lasts over two days, go to the vet.
+The vet will perform a full physical examination and diagnostics (blood work, ultrasound, x-rays, or endoscopy) to determine the exact culprit and develop an individually-tailored treatment plan.